 Johns Hopkins University | Baltimore, Maryland

-For the invention and development of the first practical electret microphone, which can inexpensively be made small enough to fit into cellular phones, digital cameras, and other portable devices.
+With Gerhard M. Sessler, for the invention and development of the first practical electret microphone, which can inexpensively be made small enough to fit into cellular phones, digital cameras, and other portable devices.

-Gerard Sessler and James West invented the most ubiquitous microphone in use today—the small, affordable, and high-performance foil electret microphone, which now serves as the basis of 90% of the more than 2 billion microphones produced annually.
+Gerhard Sessler and James West invented the most ubiquitous microphone in use today—the small, affordable, and high-performance foil electret microphone, which now serves as the basis of 90% of the more than 2 billion microphones produced annually.
 Working at Bell Labs in the 1960s, Sessler and West replaced the traditional microphone condenser—which was expensive, bulky, and demanded a high voltage input—with an "electret" foil.
 This foil, made of a piece of fluoroethylenepropylene, commonly known as Teflon, can permanently hold a charge independent from an electrical source. ("Electret" is a combination of the words "electric" and "magnet," since it can hold a permanent electric charge the way a magnet can hold a permanent magnetic charge.)
 Without the need for a big battery, a low-voltage, easily miniaturized, and inexpensive microphone was introduced, and has found its way into professional microphones, cell phones, hearing aids, baby monitors, video cameras, and more.